watthem/watthem/resume.md

 Privacy Dynamics — Seattle, WA

-- Developed and managed a new documentation website, implementing a JavaScript framework, designing graphics, and managing Netlify hosting.
+- Designed and implemented a comprehensive documentation website using Vite, Vue, and Figma.
-- Engaged with early-stage customers to address technical queries about privacy solutions for the modern data stack.
+- Facilitated efficient onboarding and served as a valuable resource for sales and marketing teams.
-- Troubleshot UX and QA issues in collaboration with the engineering team.
+- Resolved technical queries and UX/QA issues to support potential customers and internal teams.

 ### Contract Technical Writer